finnsterfran/BuddyClubhouse-MS4/README.md

 # THE BUDDY CLUBHOUSE
 ## Purpose
-### This is the fourth and final required project of the Fullstack Software Development Diploma from Code Institute.
+### This is the fourth and final **required** project of the Fullstack Software Development Diploma from Code Institute.
 ### This project seeks to showcase the collective knowledge gained throughout the course using:
 * Django/Python MVC Framework
 * Relational Data Modeling
-* Authentication and Authorisation
+* Authentication and Authorization
 * CRUD functionality
 * E-commerce payment implementation
 * Version Control
 * Deployment and cloud hosting

 ## The Project
 ### A website of a forever-home for large dogs that have, at some point in their lives, lost their previous homes.
 To provide the dogs with a balanced life, they are sent on training for particular skills they show an aptitude for.
 ### The aim of the website:
-* give people who love large breed dogs, but might not have the space or time to have one as a regular pet, the opportunity to spend quality time with them
+* To give people who love large breed dogs, but might not have the space or time to have one as a regular pet, the opportunity to spend quality time with them
-* give the dogs the social interaction with people they need
+* To give the dogs the social interaction with people they need
-* generate some donation from users to help with the upkeep of the dogs
+* To generate some donation from users to help with the upkeep of the dogs
-* give users a blog space to share their encounter with the dogs
+* To give users a blog space to share their encounter with the dogs
 <p>&nbsp;</p>

 ### **View this project live:** [The Buddy Clubhouse](https://the-buddy-clubhouse-ms4.herokuapp.com/)
-#### Stripe functionality is set up to be in a test mode.
-Please do not enter your personal card number when checking out an order.
-Please use as follows:
+#### When using this website, please note that the Stripe functionality is set up to be in a test mode.
+Do not enter your personal card number when checking out an order.
+Please use these test numbers instead:
     - card number: 4242 4242 4242 4242
     - date: 04 24
     - CVV: 424